History of India (1947–present): 1990s

-The then-Chief Minister of Jammu and Kashmir Farooq Abdullah (son of former Chief Minister Sheikh Abdullah) announced an alliance with the ruling Congress party for the elections of 1987.
+The then- Chief Minister of Jammu and Kashmir, Farooq Abdullah (son of former Chief Minister Sheikh Abdullah) announced an alliance with the ruling Congress party for the elections of 1987.
 But, the elections were allegedly rigged in favour of him.
 This led to the rise of the armed extremist insurgency in Jammu and Kashmir composed, in part, of those who unfairly lost elections.
 India has constantly maintained the position of blaming Pakistan for supplying these groups with logistical support, arms, recruits and training.

 Militants in Kashmir reportedly tortured and killed local Kashmiri Pandits, forcing them to leave Kashmir in large numbers.
 Around 90% of the Kashmiri Pandits left Kashmir during the 1990s, resulting in the ethnic cleansing of Kashmiri Hindus.

 On 21 May 1991, while former prime minister Rajiv Gandhi campaigned in Tamil Nadu on behalf of Congress (Indira), a Liberation Tigers of Tamil Eelam (LTTE) female suicide bomber assassinated him and many others by setting off the bomb in her belt by leaning forward while garlanding him.
 In the elections, Congress (Indira) won 244 parliamentary seats and put together a coalition, returning to power under the leadership of P.V.
 Narasimha Rao.
 This Congress-led government, which served a full five-year term, initiated a gradual process of economic liberalisation and reform, which has opened the Indian economy to global trade and investment.
 India's domestic politics also took new shape, as traditional alignments by caste, creed, and ethnicity gave way to a plethora of small, regionally-based political parties.

 But India was rocked by communal violence (see Bombay riots) between Hindus and Muslims that killed over 10,000 people, following the Babri Mosque demolition by Hindu extremists in the course of the Ram Janmabhoomi dispute in Ayodhya in December 1992.

+1993 Mumbai Blasts

-On 12 March 1993, a series of blasts occurred in Mumbai which killed 257 people and injured more than 1400 people.
+On 12 March 1993, a series of serial blasts occurred in Mumbai which killed 257 people and injured more than 1400 people.
 The attack was claimed by Dawood Ibrahim, the leader of the Mumbai-based organised crime syndicate, the D-Company.

+On 22 February 1994, the Parliament passed a unanimous resolution declaring Kashmir as an integral part of India and demanded that Pakistan to vacate all its areas of Kashmir under its illegal occupation.

 The final months of the Rao-led government in the spring of 1996 suffered the effects of several major political corruption scandals, which contributed to the worst electoral performance by the Congress Party in its history till then as the Hindu nationalist Bharatiya Janata Party emerged as the largest single party.